Maunish-dave/Dynamic-Traffic-light-management-system/README.md

 This will open gui which you can run to see how your model performs.
 To get accurate results set value of -s same for testing and training.

+### Extra: Running Ardunio
+Currently arduino works only for single crossroad.<br/>
+More than one corss road will return error.<br/>

+For running arduino for testing use --ard.

+`python train.py -m model_name -s 500 --ard`